 - Children & Non-YHC Students: $3 per show

-- YHC Students/Faculty/Staff: Free
+- YHC Students, Faculty and Staff: Free

 - Purchase tickets in advance online!

-Any remaining tickets will be available at the door 30 minutes prior to each show.
+Remaining tickets, if any, will be available at the door 30 minutes prior to each show.

 For answers to frequently asked questions about our public planetarium shows, click here.

-Skies Over Georgia
+cancelled: Skies Over Georgia

 Featuring a live presenter and using the planetarium’s digital and optical star projectors to their fullest, this traditional star show allows audiences to explore the heavens as they appear above the mountains of North Georgia.
 Learn how to identify the planets and stars currently visible in the night sky, take a guided tour of the constellations and hear some of their fascinating stories.
 This show is appropriate for general audiences.